abmerop/gem5fs/README.md

 Other Architectures
 ===================

 Currently only X86 is supported.
 However, other architectures can easily be added.
 The only requirement is that the architecture supports pseudo instructions with 3 operands.
+You will need to cross-compile the kernel for your architecture with fuse support, and use the `--target` option for scons to give the base name of the toolchain (for example, if alpha's GCC binary is `alpha-unknown-linux-gcc`, use `--target=alpha-unknown-linux` and be sure this binary is in your `$PATH` environment variable).

 Debugging
 =========